Nutrition and Physical Activity: Local School Wellness Policies

 Supplies links to nutrition and physical activity trainings, and other organizations with resources for policy development.

 The site is organized into eight sections, select a graphic to access the pages related to each topic.
-The Policy News section highlights new resources or additions to the web pages, and Questions and Comments sends your comments or questions to the CHKRC staff.
+The Policy News section highlights resources or additions to the Web pages, and Questions and Comments sends your comments or questions to the CHKRC staff.

-The United States Department of Agriculture debuted Choose Myplate.
-This new icon is a visual vue to remind consumers to choose foods from the five food groups.
+The United States Department of Agriculture debuted Choose MyPlate.
+This icon is a visual cue to remind consumers to choose foods from the five food groups.

 2015-2020 Dietary Guidelines for Americans provides 5 Overarching Guidelines with Key Recommendations that specify nutritional targets and dietary limits to outline how people can improve their overall eating patterns — the complete combination of foods and drinks in their diet.